NREL/BioReactorDesign/README.md

   <img src="image/schematic.png" width="250"/>
 </p>

 The purple blocks are walls (not meshed) and the white blocks are fluid blocks (meshed).
-The symmetry axis is indicated as dashed lines
+The symmetry axis is indicated as a dashed line

 In the code, the purple blocks are defined as